 - Estimated visiting time: 1 hour

 The four Spanish, one Mexican, one Portuguese, and twenty Japanese Christians were officially canonized saints in 1862 by Pople Pius IX.
-The youngest were young boys of 12 and 13 years old.
+The youngest were boys of only 12 and 13 years old.

 You will find a museum in the back of the monument where you can learn more about Christianity in Japan and the tragic history of the 26 Martyrs.
 Don’t let the plain outside of the museum building put you off; the interior is much better and has some nice displays.

-The monument and museum, constructed in 1962, stand on the Nishizaka Hill at the actual location of where the martyrs were crucified.
+The monument and museum, constructed in 1962, stand on Nishizaka Hill at the actual location where the martyrs were crucified.
 You get a lovely view of Nagasaki city from the museum.

-To fully get the story of what happened, I recommend that you watch the movie “Silence” from 2016, directed by Martin Scorsese.
-It is a great movie and tells the story of the 26 martyrs of Japan.
+To fully understand the story of what happened, I recommend watching the movie “Silence” from 2016, directed by Martin Scorsese.
+It is a great movie and tells the story of the 26 martyrs of Japan, starring Liam Neeson.